Summary: Rules for the Direction of the Mind (page 2)

 3.

-This model, therefore, does not "invalidate" the other disciplines, but constitutes a genuine paradigm, to be followed for a discipline to become a true science.
+This model does not therefore "invalidate" the other disciplines, but constitutes a genuine paradigm — one to be followed if a discipline is to become a true science.

-In Rule III, Descartes defines intuition and deduction as the two faculties capable of providing certain truth, rejecting authority:
+In Rule III, Descartes defines intuition and deduction as the two faculties capable of yielding certain truth — to the exclusion of authority:

 We must seek [only] that of which we can have a clear and evident intuition, or that which we can deduce with certainty; for it is not otherwise that we acquire science 4.

-Reading the works of the Ancients can certainly be useful, but we must remember that they may contain errors and should not be taken as established truth.
-Here, Descartes criticises the scholastic teaching he had received as a student, which presented Aristotle’s ideas as unquestionable doctrine.
-Indeed, it was common in these schools, during oratorical jousts, to employ the argument from authority: "Aristoteles dixit" (it is true because Aristotle said so).
+Reading the works of the ancients can certainly be useful, but we must bear in mind that they may contain errors and should not be taken as established truth.
+Here, Descartes criticises the scholastic teaching he had received as a student, which presented Aristotle's ideas as unquestionable doctrine.
+Indeed, it was common in these schools, during scholastic disputations, to invoke the argument from authority: "Aristoteles dixit" — it is true because Aristotle said so.

 This type of teaching belongs more to history than to science.